ChristopherLBlanchette/Project-1/README.md

 Load balancing ensures that the application will be highly **functional and available**, in addition to restricting **traffic** to the network.

 - What aspect of security do load balancers protect?
+  - **Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDoS attack or otherwise becomes unavailable.**

 - What is the advantage of a jump box?
+  - **A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
+This allows us to do monitoring and logging on a single box.
+We can also restrict the IP addresses able to communicate with the Jump Box.**

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **network** and system **logs**.

 - What does Filebeat watch for?
+  - **Filebeat monitors the log files or locations that you specify, collects log events.**

 - What does Metricbeat record?
+  - **Metricbeat takes the metrics and statistics that collects and ships them to the output you specify.**

 The configuration details of each machine may be found below.